AstrobioMike/AstrobioMike.github.io/unix/six-glorious-commands.md

 sed 's/UW179A/UW277/' gene_annotations.tsv | tail
 ```

->Here, the **`sed`** command is followed by an expression within single quotes.
+>Here, the **`sed`** command is followed by an expression within single quotes (this whole expression one positional argument we are passing to the **`sed`** program).
 This expression holds 4 items separated by the 3 forward slashes in there: the 1st is the letter "s", which is for "substitute"; the 2nd is what we'd like to find and replace, "UW179A"; the 3rd is what we'd like to replace it with, "UW277"; and the 4th is actually empty in this case (the next example will use that slot).

 Now that we've previewed this, we can remove the **`tail`** and write the new version to a file with a redirector: